dogweather/byespec/README.md

 > This is my first VS Code extension.
 I have no idea what I'm doing. 😅

-ByeSpec is a VSCode plugin to dim or hide Specs in Elixir source files.
+ByeSpec is a VSCode plugin to dim or hide @specs in Elixir source files.

 When active it fades Elixir `@spec` lines: